iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/mirroring.md

     **Cleanup:** If you ran an iter8 tutorial earlier, run the cleanup (last) step associated with it.

-    **ITER8:** Ensure that you have cloned the iter8 GitHub repo and set the `ITER8` environment variable in your terminal to the root of the cloned repo.
+    **ITER8:** Ensure that you have cloned the iter8 GitHub repo, and set the `ITER8` environment variable in your terminal to the root of the cloned repo.
 See [Step 2 of the quick start tutorial](/getting-started/quick-start/with-knative/#2-clone-repo) for example.

 ## 1. Create live and dark versions
 ```shell